Rachmat Irianto: International career

 On 31 May 2017, Irianto made his debut against Brazil U20 in the 2017 Toulon Tournament in France.
 Irianto is also one of the players who strengthened the Indonesia U19 team that won third place in the 2018 AFC U-19 Championship.

-Irianto was part of the Indonesia team that won silver in the 2019 Southeast Asian Games.
-He received a call to join the senior Indonesian national football team in May 2021 and was projected to captain the team in official matches.
+Irianto was in the Indonesia team that won a silver medal at the 2019 Southeast Asian Games.
+He received a call up to the senior Indonesia national football team in May 2021 and was projected to captain the team in official matches.
 He earned his first senior cap in a 25 May 2021 friendly match in Dubai against Afghanistan.
 On 9 December 2021, he scored his first goal for Indonesia with scored a brace in the team's opening 2020 AFF Championship against Cambodia.

-On 8 June 2022, Irianto scored a goal in a 2023 AFC Asian Cup qualification match against Kuwait, in a 2-1 win.
+On 8 June 2022, Irianto scored a goal in a 2023 AFC Asian Cup qualification match against Kuwait, in a 2–1 win.